Rare Book and Manuscript Library (Columbia University): History

 Although many of these collections contained significant manuscripts, the collecting of manuscripts and archives in their own right took on greater importance after World War II.
 The library acquired several significant manuscript collections in the 1930s and 1940s, including those of editor Park Benjamin and author Stephen Crane.
 This work continued into the 1950s, during which time the library acquired significant collections related to American history and diplomacy, including those of John Jay.
 Over the years, the library has acquired archival materials in several key collecting areas—economics and banking, graphic arts, history, human rights, literature, performing arts, printing history, and publishing.
 In addition, the library includes a number of separately curated archival units, such as the Carnegie Philanthropy Collections, the Bakhmeteff Archive of Russian and East European Culture (named for Boris Bakhmeteff), and the Herbert H. Lehman American History Collections (named for Herbert H. Lehman).

 Holdings

 The library's collections are particularly strong in English and American history and literature, children's literature, economics and banking, education, graphic arts, human rights, journalism history, librarianship, mathematics and astronomy, New York City politics, philanthropy, printing history, social welfare and social work, theater history, and the performing arts.

+In 2025, the library acquired the archival collection of minutiae, an anonymous photography app, described by the library as among the first mobile application archives to enter an academic rare book collection.